rikiwang96/Internship-Match-making/README.md

 >>emails and tasks: interfaces for some potential future work (automatically sending emails, etc)  <br>
 >>__init__.py: all the dependencies are listed here, and doing some configration before running the system.  <br>

->files: uploaded fileshere, (the CVs of the students).
+>files: uploaded file shere, (the CVs of the students).
 The "AceStream.pdf" is a test, please ignore it.<br>
 >migrations: deals the migrated databases, this is used to decrease coupling. <br>
 >logs: logs are here <br>